+Is it time?
 Is it too late?
 Can I still plant seeds?
 These are the questions I heard this week.
 In our Zone 5 area, garden centers are already starting to discount plants and seasonal workers will get laid off by the 4th of July.
 Does that mean it’s too late to plant seeds and you should just buy the biggest plant you can find?

 Generally, the answer is, of course, there is still time to plant seeds…It’s only June!
 For gardeners, the truest answer is always, “It Depends.”

 There are a few seeds that it is too late to plant.
 In Zone 5 or other short growing season areas, it’s too late to plant watermelon or winter squash or tomatoes by seed.
 The “days to maturity” info on the back of the seed package tells you that you need 90-100 days before the plant makes its first ripe fruit.
 100 days from now is mid-September before you might get a watermelon…that doesn’t work when we might have frost by then…or at the very least cold nights.